Welko/rtvis-webgpu-tutorial/README.md

 In this part, we skip the details and encourage you to understand it in more detail on your own at another time.

+// TODO: Maybe include this function in the code already, instead of people needing to copy-paste it?

 ```javascript
 async readBuffer(gpuBuffer, outputArray) {
     // This buffer can be read on the CPU because of MAP_READ